-Prefatory note: Having traveled on business throughout Germany deploying complex information technology projects, I can vouch for the German predilection with rules, process, programs, and structures.
+Editor’s note: Having traveled on business throughout Germany deploying complex information technology projects, I can vouch for the German predilection with rules, process, programs, and structures.
 In the end, everything we set out to accomplish as part of our project rollouts we did so on time and on budget thanks to the hard work of our German team members.
 A nagging irritant that we had to endure, however, was an unflagging emphasis on frugality.
 This quality of the German character borders on the religious and we are seeing it play out on the international stage.
 Lest there be any doubt how foundational the belief in frugality is for the German nation, no less a luminary than the great philosopher Immanuel Kant stated in his tome on metaphysical morals that, “Frugality in all things is the reasonable behavior of an honorable person.”

 To be sure, Germany is not the only nation which chooses to finance national defense on the cheap.
-But as the largest economy on the continent – at $3.6 trillion, Germany’s GDP is roughly 20% greater than either the United Kingdom’s or France’s – one might expect a less tightfisted commitment than the historically anemic 1.2% of GDP which Germany spends on defense.
+But as the largest economy on the continent – at $3.7 trillion, Germany’s GDP is roughly 50% greater than either the United Kingdom’s or France’s – one might expect a less tightfisted commitment than the current 1.3% of GDP which Germany spends on defense.
 This is a puny sum indeed.
 In fact, on a per capita basis, Germany spends no more on defense than does the economic basket case that is Greece.
-Incidentally, as impoverished as the nation of Greece is, it is one of only ten countries of the thirty NATO alliance that meets its 2% obligation.
-In fact, Greece spends more on defense as a percentage of GDP at 3.8%, than any other NATO country.
-Clearly, it is a great comfort to the Europeans that the United States watches their backs, while picking up the tab on roughly 20% of NATO’s expense budget.
+Incidentally, as impoverished as the nation of Greece is, it is one of only nine countries of the twenty-nine NATO alliance that does meet its 2% obligation.

 Consider that fewer than half of Germany’s fighter jets are able to fly their missions for lack of parts, and German soldiers are moved to hide their army’s lack of materiel by using broomsticks in lieu of non-existing heavy machine guns during war games.
 The German argument for its lack of financial commitment to NATO’s defense is as specious as it is creative.
 It goes something like this: national defense goes beyond military spending.
 Some types of development aid, the German government says, should count as defense spending.
 In a nutshell, this is a way of saying that the harboring of more than a million Syrian and other Middle Eastern refugees is tantamount to protecting Europe’s borders from aggressors!